ODawah/url-shortener/README.md

 - The server recevies the request and send the URL to backend
 - Backend Shorten the URL and store the short URL coupled with original in the database
   - URL Shortener function:

+    - Shorten the URL with MD5 or SHA1 algorithm
-    - Check if the shortened URL collides with another in database
+    - Check if the shortened URL collides with another in database but doesn't map to the same original URL
+    - double hash the url or choose another algorithm for hashing
 - The Server then Returns the shortened URL to the client

 #### Use Case : User Hits a shortened URL